 Rita Rossi-Foulkes (Program Director) completed her Medicine-Pediatrics residency at New York Hospital-Cornell Medical Center in 1993.
 She received a Master’s Degree in Clinical Science and Research from Rush in 2003.
 Before accepting the position of Program Director here in 2006, she was the Associate Program Director and later Program Director at Rush for almost ten years.
 Dr. Rossi-Foulkes academic and clinical interests include Transition Care (care for adolescents and young adults with chronic childhood conditions), promoting cultural competence, reducing health care disparities, and promoting resilience.
 Dr. Rossi-Foulkes is the founder and director of Med-Peds PATHways (Program for Adolescent and young Adult Transition to Health).

 Associate Chief Medical Information Officer, Faculty PreceptorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics

-Dr. Sachin D. Shah joined the University of Chicago faculty in 2010 after completing his Medicine-Pediatrics residency at the University of Rochester.
-He is a faculty preceptor at our combined Med-Peds clinic and sees his own patients with the Primary Care Group.
-Dr. Shah is active in resident and medical student education and enjoys working in both the outpatient and inpatient setting.
-His other interests include primary care, medical informatics, and medical humanities.
+Dr. Shah is a faculty preceptor at our combined Med-Peds clinic and sees his own patients with the Primary Care Group.
+Dr. Shah is active in resident and medical student education and enjoys working in both the outpatient and inpatient setting, where he emphasizes patient-centered care, clinical reasoning, and evidence-based practice.

 Associate Director of Med-Peds Research, Faculty PreceptorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics

 Associate Program Director, Faculty PreceptorUniversity of Chicago: Department of MedicineInternal Medicine / Pediatrics